-A provisional application establishes an official United States patent application filing date for the invention and permits the term "Patent Pending" to be applied in connection with the invention, but will not result in a patent on its own.
+A provisional application establishes an official United States patent application filing date for the invention and permits the phrase “Patent Pending” to be applied to products embodying the invention, but will not result in a patent on its own.
 The disclosure of the invention in the provisional application should be as complete as possible.
 Claims in a provisional application are optional, but it is highly recommended to include a set of claims in a provisional application.

 A provisional application has a pendency lasting 12 months from the date the provisional application is filed and will not mature into a granted patent without further submissions by the inventor.
 An applicant must file a nonprovisional application claiming benefit of the earlier provisional application filing date in the USPTO before the 12-mo. pendency period expires in order to preserve any benefit from the provisional filing.
 Any claimed subject matter in the nonprovisional patent application that is adequately supported by the provisional application will receive the benefit of the earlier filing date of the provisional application.